ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    3. Store the DB boot key into the TPM [Trusted Platform Module] [TBD].

 **Application Binaries:**
-When user clicks on the 'main.jar' it does the following :
+When user clicks on the 'run.jar' it does the following :
    1. It loads the binary repository URL from property file.
    2. Communicate with the  JFrog repository through secured connection.
    3. Download the latest build [TBD] Manifest.mf file from server, where all the jars (including shared lib) name and checksums are provided.
-   4. Compare the checksum of local version of jar files with the data present in Manifest.mf file.
+   4. Compare the checksum of local version of jar files with the data present in latest downloaded Manifest.mf file.
-   5. Identify the list of binary files to be downloaded and initiate the secured connection to JFrog repo.
-   6. Download the required jars.
+   5. Identify the list of binary files and Download the required jars.
+   6. Decrypt the encrypted registration client UI and service jars by using the TPM Symmetric Key[Which is common for all the clients].
-   7. Start the application.
+   7. Place the jar to the User temp directory and start the application.

+**Note:** This process is repeatable, for every time execution of the run.jar [Except for the Download; if no update].
+After exist of the application we are deleting the decrypted jars from the User's Temp directory.

 **Anti Virus:**
    Installation of Open Source Anti Virus Software [ClamAV]: